 Each year 20 scholars are selected based on three criteria: commitment to public service, academic excellence, and potential for leadership.
 In addition to full tuition, scholars participate in a program that nurtures future public service leaders by providing unique educational, mentoring, and networking opportunities.

 The program defines public service broadly: encompassing policy and legal positions with government, non-profit organizations, academia, social entrepreneurship, community development, and law firms whose primary mission is serving the public interest.

-We strive to ensure that each class of Root-Tilden-Kern Scholars is diverse in terms of race, sex, class, ethnicity, disability status, sexual orientation, gender identity and expression, immigration status, educational background, prior work experience, geographic origins, military service, and socio-economic background.
-People of color, LGBTQIA people, people with disabilities, indigenous peoples, undocumented people, first-generation college graduates, veterans, people with previous criminal convictions, and people who were raised in conditions of socioeconomic hardship are strongly encouraged to apply.
+We strive to ensure that each class of Root-Tilden-Kern Scholars is diverse in terms of race, sex, class, ethnicity, disability status, sexual orientation, gender identity and expression, immigration status, educational background, prior work experience, geographic origins, and socio-economic background.
+We seeking an applicant pool that includes systematically disadvantaged and underrepresented students, including Black people, Indigenous people, people of color, LGBTQIA people, people with disabilities, undocumented people, first-generation college graduates, veterans, people with previous criminal convictions or open criminal cases, and people who were raised in low-income and working-class households.
 The program believes that diversity is critical to fostering a strong public interest profession.

 Within the Root-Tilden-Kern Program, there are several special named scholarships focusing on specific issues.
 Students receiving those scholarships participate in all Root-Tilden-Kern activities and are chosen in the same selection process: